gongahkia/wigo/doc/ideas.md

     * cannot capture other pieces conventionally
     * 1-time use ability
         1. Calls a meteor that strikes its current square and the surrounding 25 squares
-        2. Any pieces caught withi that blast radius are captured
+        2. Any pieces caught with that blast radius are captured
         3. "This Is Fine" dog dies immediately after
+        4. Ability cannot checkmate the enemy King
 10. Weeping Angel
     * moves and captures like a Bishop
     * passive ability